Piecewise monotone estimation in one-parameter exponential family: Introduction

 There are many phenomena that involve monotonicity, such as the dose-response curve in medicine and the demand/supply curves in economics.
 Parameter estimation under such order constraints is a typical example of shape constrained inference \citep{bb72,rwd88,vE06,groeneboom2014nonparametric}.
 For example, suppose that we have $n$ normal observations $X_i \sim {\rm N}(\mu_i,1)$ for $i=1,\dots,n$, where $\mu_1 \leq \mu_2 \leq \cdots \leq \mu_n$ is a monotone sequence of normal means.
 In this setting, the maximum likelihood estimate (MLE) of $\mu$ is the solution of the constrained optimization

-which coincides with the isotonic regression of $x_1,\dots,x_n$ with uniform weights \citep{rwd88}.
-This optimization is efficiently solved by the pool adjacent violators algorithm (PAVA).
-See Section 2.1 for details.
-Statistical properties of estimators under order constraints have been extensively studied such as the convergence rates and risk bounds \citep{bellec2018sharp,groeneboom2014nonparametric,guntuboyina2018nonparametric,han2019isotonic}.
+which coincides with the isotonic regression of $X_1,\dots,X_n$ with uniform weights and efficiently solved by the pool adjacent violators algorithm (PAVA) ~\citep[Chapter~1]{rwd88}.
+Statistical properties of isotonic regression estimators have been extensively studied such as the convergence rates and risk bounds \citep{bellec2018sharp,groeneboom2014nonparametric,guntuboyina2018nonparametric,han2019isotonic}.

 Whereas isotonic regression is useful for estimating a monotone sequence of normal means, the order constraint may be violated at a few change-points in practice.
 In other words, the parameter sequence may be only piecewise monotone.
 Thus, \cite{tibshirani2011nearly} investigated the problem of estimating a piecewise monotone sequence of normal means and called it the nearly isotonic regression.
-Specifically, for $n$ normal observations $X_i \sim {\rm N}(\mu_i,1)$ for $i=1,\dots,n$, they formulated the problem as the regularized optimization given by
+Specifically, for $n$ (homoscedastic) normal observations $X_i \sim {\rm N}(\mu_i,1)$ for $i=1,\dots,n$, they formulated the problem as the regularized optimization given by

 where $(a)_+=\max(a,0)$ and $\lambda>0$ is the regularization parameter.
 Then, they developed an efficient algorithm for this problem by modifying the PAVA.
 They also showed that the number of joined pieces provides an unbiased estimate of the degrees of freedom, which enables data-driven selection of the regularization parameter $\lambda$.
-See Section 2.2 for details.

-In this study, we investigate estimation of a piecewise monotone parameter sequence for general one-parameter exponential families such as binomial, Poisson and chi-square.
-Specifically, suppose that we have $n$ observations $X_i \sim p(x_i \mid \theta_i)$ for $i=1,\dots,n$, where $p(x \mid \theta)$ is a one-parameter exponential family defined by
+In this study, we investigate estimation of a piecewise monotone parameter sequence for general one-parameter exponential families \citep{Efron} including (heteroscedastic) normal, binomial, Poisson and (scaled) chi-square.
+Suppose that we have $n$ observations $X_i \sim p_i(x_i \mid \theta_i)$ for $i=1,\dots,n$, where each $p_i(x_i \mid \theta_i)$ is a one-parameter exponential family defined by